-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of depression.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease (including heart attack, heart failure), heart rhythm problems, or a history of depression.
 Tell your doctor if you have had a rash or an allergic reaction to other seizure medicines.

 - This medicine may cause the following problems: